jessicacliong/Pet-Stays-API-Webserver/README.md

 - Users can readily retrieve information using SQL queries, which are more efficient in relational databases compared to other systems.
 In contrast to NoSQL databases, which are alternatives to relational databases, often lack support for complex joins, sub-queries, and nesting of queries within WHERE clauses.

-- Data duplication is avoided, eliminating the problem of former versions confusion in coding practice.

 - Entity integrity is maintained by ensuring that each row in the database possesses a unique attribute, known as a primary key.
 This ensures that each row represents a distinct instance of the entity, preventing data duplication and anomalies.

 - Referential integrity is ensured using foreign keys, which prevents insert anomalies by accepting only values that exist in related tables.
 To avoid update or delete anomalies, rows containing a primary key used as a foreign key in another table cannot be deleted by default.